ellisgl/GeekLab-Conf/docs/YAML.md

 You might notice something in the `dev.yaml`, `@[%database.host]` and `@[database.db%]`.

 These are self referenced placeholders.
-When the configuration is being compiled, the last step is to replace those placeholders with something from with in the configuration. `@[data.host]` would be filled with `localhost` and  `@[database.db]` would be replaced with `ellisgldb`, since the last INI `ellisgl.yaml` imported had database -> db set to `ellisgldb` it overwrote the value that came from `dev.yaml`.
+When the configuration is being compiled, the last step is to replace those placeholders with something from with in the configuration. `@[data.host]` would be filled with `localhost` and  `@[database.db]` would be replaced with `ellisgldb`, since the last YAML `ellisgl.yaml` imported had database -> db set to `ellisgldb` it overwrote the value that came from `dev.yaml`.

 Also in the `ellisgl.yaml`, there is a `$[DB_CHARSET]` placeholder which will be replaced by the contents of the environmental variable `DB_CHARSET`.